Tampa Copyright Attorney

 Article I, Section 8, Clause 8 of the United States Constitution, known as the Copyright Clause, empowers the United States Congress: To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.

 Want to learn more about copyrights in Tampa, FL?
-Contact us today!
+Contact us online or give us a call today!

 What Is Protected by Copyright Law?

 All that is required to obtain a copyright is to create an original work of authorship fixed in any tangible medium of expression.
 That medium need not be in writing, but may be in many forms.